d4nuu8/swupdate/doc/source/swupdate-progress.rst

         Command to be execute after an update
 -p
         send percentage to psplash
--r
-        optionally reboot the target after a successful update -s
+-s
         path to progress IPC socket in case the default is not taken -w